brendt/stitcher.io/src/content/blogs-for-devs/09-analyse-social-channels.md

 - Social channels are one-time hype-spikes, but what if you could repeat them from time to time?
 - You'll need ways to monitor how your content does on those channels.
 - This kind of data is another source that you can use to determine what content is worth writing, and what not.
-- Beware that posting on the right time can make a significant difference.
+- Beware that posting at the right time can make a significant difference.
 Play around with this.
 </div>

 ---